riceissa/issarice.com/wiki/betting.md

     matches people up with suitable odds (as long as subjective probabilities differ, the authority can devise odds that are profitable to both sides each given their own expectation?).
+  * Calibration graphs as presented in places like PredictionBook don't give the "real" calibration because they assume all predictions are independent.
+    Vipul Naik [makes the same point][vip_cal] in a Facebook post announcing some predictions he has made.

 Not all of the above points are unique to betting.